billypchan/wire-swift-file-xctemplate/README.md

 - go to Xcode and press "Cmd + N" to create a new "Wire Swift File"

 # Features:
-- WIre boilplate with current year
+- Wire boilplate with current year

 # Reference: